 Critics in the U.S. and abroad have charged that drone strikes cause widespread civilian deaths and are conducted with inadequate oversight.

-Still, defense analysts say drones are the future of warfare.
+Still, defense analysts say drones are the future of warfare.2 comments on this story

 The new Joint Strike Fighter jet "might be the last manned fighter the U.S. ever builds.
 They're so expensive, they're so complex, and you put a human at risk every time it takes off from a carrier," said James Lewis, senior fellow at the Center for Strategic and International Studies in Washington.